junxit/us-congress-bills-115/metadata.md

 - 2017-11-02 — Rule H. Res.
 600 passed House.
 - 2017-11-02 — Rule provides for consideration of H.R.
 849 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 - 2017-11-02 — The previous question was ordered pursuant to the rule.
+- 2017-11-06 — Received in the Senate and Read twice and referred to the Committee on Finance.